wp-plugins/healcode-mindbody-widget/readme.txt

 == More Information for Developers ==

-* This plugin can also be used to add Service Links to pages, posts, and WordPress widget areas (such as sidebars and footers).
+* This plugin can also be used to add HealCode Links to pages, posts, and WordPress widget areas (such as sidebars and footers).
-* Using this plugin prevents accidental deletion of Service Links in the future, as the WordPress Visual Editor will stay enabled.
+* Using this plugin prevents accidental deletion of HealCode Links in the future, as the WordPress Visual Editor will stay enabled.